Analysis | The Democratic battle to unseat Mitch McConnell in Kentucky is getting complicated

 But now some members of the Kentucky political establishment and liberal national Democrats are rethinking that strategy in the final days of the campaign.
 They’ve endorsed one of McGrath’s opponents to her left, first-term state Rep. Charles Booker.
 The high-profile endorsements are complicating Democrats’ primary on Tuesday and raising questions about what the party thinks is the best path to defeat McConnell in November.

 Booker’s rise to national attention has been swift.
-Over the past week he’s received endorsements from Sen. Bernie Sanders (I-Vt.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.), and the most recent McConnell challenger, Alison Lundergan Grimes, as well as the former state House speaker and former attorney general, Greg Stumbo.
+Since last week, he’s received endorsements from Sen. Bernie Sanders (I-Vt.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.); Alison Lundergan Grimes, the previous Democratic nominee to challenge McConnell; and Greg Stumbo, the former state House speaker and former attorney general.

 Coinciding with these endorsements have been protests against police brutality and racial injustice, which a Democratic strategist who spoke to The Fix said Booker handled particularly well.
 The issue is a raw one in Kentucky.
 Louisville, Booker’s hometown, has been the site of two recent police killings, including of Breonna Taylor in her home, and beloved barbecue owner David McAtee.